mateuswetah/A11Y-Buttons/readme.txt

 == Description ==

 This plugin enables an *A11Y Buttons* block, which contains some common accessibility buttons that you usually find in a website's top header.
-The idea is to provide a simple way to have them inserted in any part of your theme and keep them fully customizable so they can match your design and still offer the required features.
+The idea is to provide a simple way to have them inserted in any part of your theme, without adding overlays and keep them fully customizable so they can match your design and still offer the required features.

 The buttons available are: